demyMichaels/raven/src/learning-materials/physics/20.temperature/README.md

 (i) concept of temperature
 (ii) thermometric properties
 (iii) calibration of thermometers
-(iv) temperature scales –Celsius and Kelvin.
+(iv) temperature scales–Celsius and Kelvin.
 (v) types of thermometers
 (vi) conversion from one scale of temperature to another

 Candidates should be able to: